advanced-security/tag-sarif/README.md

 # tag-sarif

-> ⛔️ This project is going to be withdrawn, since it does not function as intended
+> ⛔️ This project has been withdrawn, since it does not function as intended

 > ℹ️ This is an _unofficial_ tool created by Field Security Services, and is not officially supported by GitHub.